 The Lord said to me: “What they say is good.

 I will raise up for them a prophet like you from among their fellow Israelites, and I will put my words in his mouth.
 He will tell them everything I command him…

-She would have studied the eight books of the prophets (the Neviim) as well, and known Isaiah’s prophecy to King Ahaz:
+(the Neviim) as well, and known Isaiah’s prophecy to King Ahaz:

 “Hear now, you house of David!
 Is it not enough to try the patience of humans?
 Will you try the patience of my God also?
 Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.
 He will be eating curds and honey when he knows enough to reject the wrong and choose the right, for before the boy knows enough to reject the wrong and choose the right, the land of the two kings you dread will be laid waste.”

 Mary also knew the Law and the consequences of an illegitimate pregnancy.

 These were very small communities where most of the villagers knew one another, where the pace was slow – slow in the sense that other neighbors had adequate opportunity to attend to the affairs of others…and to talk with one another about them…particularly when those affairs are salacious.

 Surely, the observations made by the expert midwives of the village about the pregnancy of Joachim and Anne’s daughter, Mary, would have been cause for extended and repeated conversations; conversations which eventually reached Joseph’s ears.
 Explicitly, we are told that before they lived together, Mary was found with child by unnamed others.